matovu-farid/matovu-farid/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working at Microverse
-- 🌱 I’m currently learning Javaascipt
+- 🌱 I’m currently learning Javascipt
 - 👯 I’m looking to collaborate on Open Source Projects
 - 💬 Ask me about Flutter,Dart,Javascript
 - 📫 How to reach me: matovu90@gmail.com